PeterDrake/cs383/assignments/bubble.md

 # Overview
 In this assignment you will implement and analyze the bubble sort.
 There are many sorting algorithms, almost all of them more efficient than this one.
 I want you to have experience implementing one of them; this one is relatively simple.
 This assignment also gives you practice in the important skill of translating a description of an algorithm into working code.

+**This is an individual assignment.
+You are meant to write the code on your own.
+You are welcome to discuss *ideas* with other students (including on the class email list), but don't look at their code or show them yours.**

 ## The Task
 Define a function `bubble_sort`.
 It takes a list as an argument and sorts that list in place (rather than returning a new list).